dduril/data-science-toolkit/README.md

 I am currently working through a number of classes offered by <a href="https://www.coursera.org/" target="_blank"><strong>Coursera</strong></a>, and noting popular and useful online resources and tools in this repo.
 As my studies continue, I'll update this list accordingly.

+Coming from a web-development background, I'm also including a number of resources that can be used in developing web sites for after the data has been processed, parsed, broken down and is ready for presenting to users.
+For my coursework, much of the output is viewed using tooling or output in a command window.
+But, ultimately the data will need to be loaded and output in a method suitable for your audience.

 ### Apache

 - **<a href="http://www.apache.org/index.html#projects-list" target="_blank" title="Apache Projects">Apache Projects</a>**